 In order to practice law in the State of Arizona, a lawyer must be a member of the Arizona State Bar Association.
 With over 18,000 active attorneys in the state.
 According to its mission statement, the Arizona Bar Association exists to protect the public with respect to access to legal services.
 As part of fulfilling this mission, the association requires all persons wishing to become members submit to a background check as well as pass the Universal Bar Exam.

-The next Arizona Bar Exam will be held on July 28th and 29th.
+The next Arizona Bar Exam will be held on July 21st and 22nd.
 It is a two-day Universal Bar Exam (UBE).
-The exam may be moved or rescheduled due to the COVID-19 pandemic.
 Applicants should regularly check the Arizona Judicial Branch webpage in order to receive scheduling updates.

 Arizona has adopted the Universal Bar Exam (UBE) created by the National Conference of Bar Examiners.
 Over the course of the two-day test, applicants are subject to a 200-question multiple-choice exam, six essay questions, and two performance test questions.

 The Arizona State Bar Exam is conducted at the Phoenix Convention Center, 100 N. 3rd Street, Phoenix, AZ 85004.
 The Convention center is easily accessible by public transit from the airport, and is located next to many parking garages.

 How much does the Arizona Bar Exam cost?

 It costs $580 to apply to sit for the Arizona Bar Exam.
 There is an additional $100 late fee for registration after the January 15th filing deadline.
 Applicants must also pay $300 in order to receive the required character report.
 There is a $160 administrative fee for admission once you have passed the exam.
 Applicants filing for Admission on Motion must pay a total of $1,800, which includes the cost of the character report.

 What subjects are tested on the Arizona Bar Exam?